oscarberonius/alien_invasion/README.md

 # Alien invasion
-## Code challenge for learning Go
+Code challenge for learning Go

-"Mad aliens are about to invade the earth and you are tasked with simulating the invasion.
+>Mad aliens are about to invade the earth and you are tasked with simulating the invasion.

-You are given a map containing the names of cities in the non-existent world of
+>You are given a map containing the names of cities in the non-existent world of
 X. The map is in a file, with one city per line.
 The city name is first, followed by 1-4 directions (north, south, east, or west).
 Each one represents a road to another city that lies in that direction.
 For example:

-Foo north=Bar west=Baz south=Qu-ux
+>Foo north=Bar west=Baz south=Qu-ux
-Bar south=Foo west=Bee
+>Bar south=Foo west=Bee

-The city and each of the pairs are separated by a single space, and the directions are separated from their respective cities with an equals (=) sign.
+>The city and each of the pairs are separated by a single space, and the directions are separated from their respective cities with an equals (=) sign.
 You should create N aliens, where N is specified as a command-line argument.
 These aliens start out at random places on the map, and wander around randomly,